ddev/ddev/docs/users/cli-usage.md

 You can then `ddev start` and `ddev launch`.

-For more details see [bedrock installation](https://roots.io/bedrock/docs/installing-bedrock/)
+For more details see [Bedrock installation](https://roots.io/bedrock/docs/installing-bedrock/)

 #### Git Clone Example

-To get started using ddev with an existing WordPress project, clone the project's repository.
+To get started using DDEV with an existing WordPress project, clone the project's repository.
 Note that the git URL shown here is just an example.

 ```bash
 git clone https://github.com/example/example-site.git